Bair Hugger Blanket

 Getting Legal Help from a Defective Product Attorney

 Deep joint infections can be painful, debilitating, and costly to treat.
 Patients need to consult with an experienced North Carolina defective product attorney to explore their options for recovering compensation when health problems arise.
-Auger & Auger Attorneys at Law provides free consultations and offers representation to injured patients with no legal fees charged unless we win.
+Auger & Auger Accident and Injury Lawyers provides free consultations and offers representation to injured patients with no legal fees charged unless we win.
 Give us a call today to learn more about how we can help if you were harmed by the use of the Bair Hugger Warming Blanket.